 This fully revised new edition offers a comprehensive picture of the law of maritime delimitation, incorporating all new cases and State practice in this field.
 As with all types of law, the law of maritime delimitation should possess a degree of predictability.
 On the other hand, as maritime delimitation cases differ, flexible considerations of geographical and non-geographical factors are also required in order to achieve equitable results.
-How, then, is it possible to ensure predictability while taking into account a diversity of factors in order to achieve an equitable result?
+How, then, is it possible to ensure predictability while taking into account a number of diverse factors in order to achieve an equitable result?
 This is the question at the heart of the law of maritime delimitation.
-This book seeks for a well-balanced legal framework that reconciles predictability and flexibility in the law of maritime delimitation by looking at three aspects of the question: first by reviewing the evolution of the law of maritime delimitation; second, by undertaking a comparative study of the case law and State practice; and third, by critically assessing the law of maritime delimitation at this time.
+This book explores a well-balanced legal framework that reconciles predictability and flexibility in the law of maritime delimitation by looking at three aspects of the question: first it reviews the evolution of the law of maritime delimitation; second, it undertakes a comparative study of the case law and State practice; and third, it critically assesses the law of maritime delimitation in its current form.